Access to the territory and push backs

 At the beginning of the 2015-2017 first EU relocation scheme, Bulgaria pledged 1,302 relocations, mainly from Italy and Greece.
 However, with the exception of 10 Eritrean nationals that were relocated in 2017, no one else has been relocated from Italy ever since, despite numerous requests and advocacy efforts.
 Relocations from Greece, however, have been implemented more frequently with the latest pledge being made in April 2020 following the call from the European Commission on Member States to assist the relocation of unaccompanied asylum-seeking children stranded at Greek Aegean islands.[31]
 Following this call, 11 children were effectively relocated to Bulgaria.
 In 2021, following the Taliban conquest of Kabul, the government further pledged the relocation of 70 Afghan nationals with their families who worked for the Bulgarian embassy and military deployments in Afghanistan.[32]

-In 2022, no new relocations were implemented mainly due to mass arrivals from Ukraine.
-The number of relocated persons remained 158 individuals, among whom were counted also 70 evacuees from Afghanistan, 10 asylum seekers from Italy, and 78 asylum seekers transferred from Greece from countries of origin such as Syria, Afghanistan, Stateless, Pakistan, Egypt and Iraq.
-Out of all the relocated persons, except those relocated from Afghanistan, 55 individuals have been recognised as refugees so far, 27 individuals have been granted subsidiary protection (“humanitarian status”), 2 individuals were rejected, 1 individual accepted a voluntary return to his country of origin, 2 procedures are pending and 1 procedure was terminated.
+In 2022, no new relocations were implemented mainly due to mass arrivals from Ukraine, but in 2023 94 Syrians were relocated from Cyprus, while 76 applicants from Greece and 10 from Italy.
+Thus, the number of relocated persons reached a total of 180, including 70 evacuees from Afghanistan.
+The countries of origin varied from Syria and Afghanistan to Iraq, Eritrea, Pakistan, Egypt, while some of the relocated persons were stateless.
+Out of all the relocated persons, except those relocated from Afghanistan, 78 individuals have been recognised as refugees so far, 44 individuals have been granted subsidiary protection (“humanitarian status”), 2 individuals were rejected, 1 individual accepted a voluntary return to his country of origin, 53 procedures are pending and 1 procedure was terminated.

-Regarding resettlement, the government decided to resettle 100 Syrians from Türkiye on 29 March 2017, based on the arrangements outlined in the 2016 EU-Türkiye deal.[31]
-Up until 31 December 2022, Bulgaria resettled a total of 85 Syrian nationals from Türkiye, with no new resettlements implemented in 2022.
+Regarding resettlement, the government decided to resettle 100 Syrians from Türkiye on 29 March 2017, based on the arrangements outlined in the 2016 EU-Türkiye deal.[33]
+Up until 31 December 2023, Bulgaria resettled a total of 94 Syrian nationals from Türkiye, with 9 new resettlements implemented in 2022.
+All of them were granted international protection.

 There is no official list of criteria applied in relocation or resettlement procedures in Bulgaria, but families with children are prioritized as a matter of practice.
 The SAR does not conduct security interviews with relocation candidates on site in Italy or Greece, but these are conducted with resettlement candidates in Türkiye.
 The SAR liaison officer examines the relevant files together with the Italian and Greek authorities.
 A document check of the relocated and resettled persons is performed by the State Agency for National Security (SANS) in Bulgaria and Türkiye, after which clearance is given for the relocation or resettlement to be carried out.